mku11/visual-dsa/README.md

 vsce publish
 ```

-For more info see: https://code.visualstudio.com/api/working-with-extensions/publishing-extension

 ## Installation
+Download the VSIX from github releases
+The VSIX package is built by the github workflow servers.
 Click on Extensions on the left side in VS Code and click on the menu option "Install from VSIX".
+Select the downloaded VSIX package.
+Note: You will not find the official Visual DSA in the Extensions Marketplace.
+Visual DSA is Open Source Software so you're welcome to fork, modify, and redistribute in the Extensions Marketplace.
+Make sure you read the MIT License before doing any of the above.

 ## License:
 Visual DSA is released under MIT License.